bheimbu/evolutionary_ecology/docs/source/second_week.rst

   **At the end of the day, you will…**

-  - know how phylogenetics account for evolutionary changes in your DNA sequences i.e., changes that happened in the past and are invisible to your eye.
+  - Know how phylogenetics account for evolutionary changes in your DNA sequences i.e., changes that happened in the past and are invisible to your eye.
-  - understand the meaning of cluster algorithms and their limits as well as their advantages over search algorithms.
+  - Understand the meaning of cluster algorithms and their limits as well as their advantages over search algorithms.
-  - have inferred four phylogenetic trees with your toy dataset
+  - Have inferred four phylogenetic trees with your toy dataset
-  - experience how a cluster algorithm performs by calculating and drawing a UPGMA tree by hand.
+  - Experience how a cluster algorithm performs by calculating and drawing a UPGMA tree by hand.
-  - have drawn phylogenetic trees by hand
+  - Have drawn phylogenetic trees by hand

 Tasks of the Day
 ^^^^^^^^^^^^^^^^